LIBDSCI350m-Fall25/group1/pages/about.md

 ### Ownership Statement

 The Collection Managers do not own the digital objects within this collection.
-These items in our collection are used under the guide of Public Domain.
-Most of the items have the designation copywrite undertermined but were created prior to 1929.
-Within the metadata sheet, the feild `source` includes direct links to the parent GLAM containing the digital object.
+All materials are historical items (circa 1870-1930) sourced from publicly accessible institutional repositories and are made available for research and educational purposes.
+18 objects have "Copyright Undetermined," meaning while most items were created prior to 1929, copyright status cannot be definitively determined due to unknown creation circumstances or unclear rights transfers.
+3 objeects have "No Copyright - United States (Public Domain)."
+All objects include standardized rights statements using RightsStatements.org URIs.
+The source field in our metadata provides direct links to the parent GLAM institution holding each digital object.
+The metadata, collection descriptions, data management plan, and other documentation were created by the Collection Managers.

 ### Historical Context